All Episodes

 Well, I would ask him on TV.

-I would say here's an open invitation, you pick the spot.
+I would say, here's an open invitation.

-You name you when do you want me to come up to DC?
+When do you want me to come up to DC?

 Let's do this.

-Let's see how All right.
+Let's see how it is.

 How do you think that's worked out?

-Well, until you put it out there, then the Democrats will say to him, Hey, what are you afraid of?
+Well, until you put it out there, then the Democrats will say to him, hey, what are you afraid of?

-Well, I mean, if I if I ask for a private conversation, I mean I am a member of the press, and you know, it's kind of sacrosanct if you tell somebody it's off the record, you gotta keep it off the record.
+Well, I mean, if I ask for a private conversation, I mean, I am a member of the press, and it's kind of sacrosanct if you tell somebody it's off the record.

 You just do.

-I'll tell you what probably why they took the call was just sheer curiosity and the promise that it would be off the record.
+I'll tell you what, probably why they took the call was just sheer curiosity and the promise that it would be off the record.

-And if I had to guess, they probably put me on speaker, recorded the call, and and had their whole office sitting around listening to it.
+And if I had to guess, they probably put me on speaker, recorded the call, and had their whole office sitting around listening to it.

-I've known him for years, I've had a good relationship with him, but he's really gone off the deep end.
+I've had a good relationship with him, but he's really gone off the deep end.

-Because my audience over the years has communicated to me many, many times.
+Now I'm in a box as a host because my audience over the years has communicated to me many, many times.

-If people are not dedicated to telling even you know, it's it's sort of like on this this issue on the Save Act and all the Democrats out there.
+If people are not dedicated to telling even, you know, it's sort of like on this issue on the SAVE Act and all the Democrats out there, 70 million women that got married and changed their name are not going to be able to vote.

-They're they're absolutely lying in full of it.
+They're absolutely lying and full of it.

 You see what I mean?

-Yeah, they're never gonna come on.
+Yeah, they're never going to come once.

 They don't want to have a real conversation.